There’s so much to choose from when it comes to teaching resources for homeschool. Consider these tips for choosing curriculum.

-In my younger, pre-kid days, my idea of summer fun was lying in the sun with a good book, taking breaks only to dip in the pool or grab a bite to eat.
+In my younger, pre-kid days, my idea of summer fun was lying in the sun with a good book, taking breaks only to dip in the pool or to grab a bite to eat.
 My lounge lizard days have been put on hold as I chase after my littles, keep track of my bigger kids, and attempt to keep the house ship-shape.
-We do go to the pool almost every day, but I do anything but sunbathe.
+We do go to the pool often, but sunbathing isn’t high on my priority list.

 What fits your philosophy of education?

 Once you determine your ideals and goals for your child’s education, you will know better the path to take.
 Spend some time reading up on the principles of education that you’re going to build on.
-Chances are in your reading you will find references to great book choices.
+Chances are in your reading you will find references to great teaching resources for homeschooling.

 What fits your season of life?

 Some math books are more parent-intensive than others.
-Some reading programs demand more than perhaps your family’s lifestyle will allow.
+Certain reading programs demand more than perhaps your family’s lifestyle will allow.
 Know that about yourself and choose wisely.

 What do friends recommend?